Chapter 13.

 The validity of the tend-my-sheep passage is dubious.
 Modern biblical scholars agree that the source of the Gospel of John, the youngest of the four canonical gospels, was not the Apostle John.
 The vast majority of Johannine scholars view John as a book that underwent a chain of revisions by distinct authors over a period of fifteen or more years.
 Scholars generally place its original version in the 90s with final revisions completed by 110 (for more information, see the New Testament chapter).

-As I have shown, the Church’s claims to be Christ’s representative on Earth and to have been charged with looking after his flock are based only on New Testament passages written two or more generations after Jesus’s death.
-How could these writers know forty to eighty years after Jesus died that he spoke those words?
+As I have shown, the Church’s claims to be Christ’s representative on Earth and to have been charged with looking after his flock are based only on New Testament passages written two or more generations after Jesus’ death.
+How could these writers know forty to eighty years after Jesus died that he spoke these words?
 Nothing was recorded when he spoke, and it is virtually impossible that any of these writers were ever with him in person.

 Despite the lack of any valid spiritual authority, by the 4th century, the Catholic Church was a formidable enough institution to begin accruing political authority.
 In the early part of the 4th century, the Church gained the backing of Emperor Constantine.
 After Constantine gave his blessing to the Church, it developed into a powerful institution.
 By the time it became the official religion of the Roman Empire in 380, its churches, bishops, priests, and deacons were already widespread throughout the Roman Empire.
-For more information, see the Kingpins of Christianity chapter.
+For more information, see Constantine the Great (272–337) in the “Kingpins of Christianity” chapter.

 Sin